BlueBoxWare/LibGDXGradlePlugin/README.md

 }
 ```

-Use the `gdxVersion` task again task to check:
+Use the `gdxVersion` task again to check:
 ```dos
 > gradlew.bat -q gdxVersion
 1.9.5 (default: 1.9.8)